wamwiki/wamwiki.github.io/content/en/docs/Contribution guidelines/_index.md

 In most cases, having a folder with `_index.md` is the easiest for navigation and folder structure.

-We thus suggest to create a folder in the appropriate location within `content/en` containing a file `_index.Rmd`.
+We thus suggest to create a folder in the appropriate location within `content/en` containing a file `_index.Rmd/.qmd`.

 We expect most contributions in the [Reference code and tutorials](/docs/) part of the website, which corresponds to what is in the folder `content/en/docs`.
 The other folders within `content/en` correspond to general information about the website, the community and meetings, and should be much more stable.

-### Initialise a .Rmd file
+### Initialise a .Rmd/.qmd file

-{{% alert title=".Rmd or .md?"  color="info"%}}Most pages should be written as  `.Rmd` files, and then knitted to `.md` files, because this facilitates including code and model results.
+{{% alert title=".Rmd/.qmd or .md?"  color="info"%}}Most pages should be written as  `.Rmd/.qmd` files, and then knitted to `.md` files, because this facilitates including code and model results.
 The only exceptions are the page you are currently reading ([/docs/contribution-guidelines](/docs/contribution-guidelines) ) and pages outside the [Reference code and tutorials](/docs/) as we do not expect them to contain code.
 For those pages you can work directly on a `.md` file.
 {{% /alert %}}

 To make your life easier, you can download a [short `.Rmd` file](/docs/starter.Rmd) with the suggested structure of the frontmatter and suggested knitr options [here](/docs/starter.Rmd).

 Your file frontmatter should include at least the following properties in the YAML

 * `title`: what appears at the top of the page, within quotation marks
 * `linkTitle`: what url to the page look like, within quotation marks
 * `author`: your name
 * `weight`: the higher the weight the lower the page link in side menus, just a number
 * `description`: what textual links to the page look like, **no** quotation marks but start with ">" then starts a new line, see example below or in the source Markdown files
 * `math`: true/false if you have any equations
-  * `output`: should be html and specify the option to keep the md file.
+* **(if using Rmarkdown)** `output`:  should be html and specify the option to keep the md file.
 You must insure that a Markdown file is kept after kniting as Hugo works on Markdown, not R-Markdown.
 In RStudio, it can be done if you go to `Edit the R Markdown format options for the current file` (that is the little cogwheel right of the knit button) -> `Output Options...` -> `Advanced` and check `Keep markdown source file`.
+Another option is to use the R package `hugodown` which has a specific ouput with `output: hugodown::md_document` (not recommended since Hugodown is not well developed).
+* **(if using Quarto)** `format`:  should be `hugo-md` which will generate only a markdown file formatted for Hugo.

 Here is what the frontmatter of your `.Rmd` file should look like